Staff Directory

 • Petros C. Mavroidis is the Edwin B. Parker Professor of Foreign and Comparative Law at Columbia Law School.
 He teaches the law of the World Trade Organization (WTO).
 He also co-teaches a course on corruption and sports, and a seminar on a trade issue.
 He is also Professor of Law at the University of Neuchâtel.
 His latest major publication is the book The Regulation of International Trade, MIT Press, 2016, which won the 2017 Certificate of Merit in a Specialized Area of International Law from the Executive Council of the American Society of International Law (ASIL).
 The honor is awarded annually to a recent work that represents “a distinguished contribution to the field.”
 He has served as chief reporter for the ALI Study ‘Principles of International trade: the WTO’ (2013).

 • Perrine Toledano is the Director of Research and Policy overseeing the development of a coordinated, integrated, and impactful program of research across CCSI's thematic areas of interest.
-She also heads the Center’s focus on Mining and Energy.
-She leads research, training, and advisory projects on the impact of the energy transition on extractive industry investments and resource-rich countries as well as on the deployment of large-scale investments in renewable energy, zero-carbon industrialization, and economy-wide decarbonization.
-She also leads work on the governance of extractive industries including on fiscal regimes, financial modeling, shared use of mining infrastructure (rail, port, telecommunications, water, and energy infrastructure), climate resilience and mitigation at mine sites, local content, revenue management, and optimal legal provisions for development benefits.
+She also directs the Center’s work on Mining, Energy, and Climate Finance.
+She leads research, training, and advisory projects on economy-wide decarbonization pathways and the role of key actors in the energy transition: financing institutions, energy companies, and the mining sector.
+She also leads work on the governance of extractive industries including on fiscal regimes, financial modeling, shared use of mining, climate resilience and mitigation at mine sites, local content, revenue management, and optimal legal provisions for development benefits.
 She has led projects in DRC, Liberia, Paraguay, Mozambique, Sierra Leone, Tanzania, and Timor-Leste, and assisted many more government teams remotely.
-She also jointly developed curricula for a masters and an executive course on extractives and sustainable development taught at Columbia University.
 She is the co-editor of two volumes published by Columbia University Press: Rethinking Investment Incentives: Trends and Policy Options and The New Frontiers of Sovereign Investment.
-She serves on the advisory board or committee of the Sustainable Development Strategies Group (SDSG), International Senior Lawyers Project's tax program, Women and Mine of the Future Project, the Social Performance and Governance Stream of the 2023 World Mining Congress, and UNEP’s International Resource Panel on Financing Minerals for Sustainable Development.
-She is also part of the Panel of Experts advising on the Regional Economic Development strategy of Rio Tinto in Simandou (Guinea) and she sits on the IRMA Initiative for Responsible Mining expert working group on GHG Emissions and Climate Change and on the technical advisory group of RMI's Horizon Zero project.
+She serves on the academic board of the Cambridge 1.5°C-aligned corporate bond index, on the technical working group of the Critical Raw Materials Climate Bonds Criteria, and on the IRMA Initiative for Responsible Mining expert working group on GHG Emissions and Climate Change.
+She also serves on the advisory board of the International Senior Lawyers Project's tax program, and she is part of the Panel of Experts advising on the Regional Economic Development strategy of Rio Tinto in Simandou (Guinea).
 Prior to joining CCSI, she worked as a consultant for several non-profit organizations, including the World Bank, DFID, and Revenue Watch Institute (now NRGI), and private sector companies, including Natixis Corporate Investment Bank and Ernst and Young.
 Her experience includes auditing, financial analysis, IT for capital markets, public policy evaluation, and cross-border project management.
 She has a Masters of Business Administration from ESSEC in Paris, France, and a Masters of Public Administration from Columbia University.

 • Paulo Cunha is CCSI's Director of Operations.
-In this capacity, he oversees much of the Center's financial, administrative and communications responsibilities, while contributing to research, strategic planning and project management.
-He joined the Center from the Earth Institute, where he directed operations and managed a number of sustainable development projects across several centers and initiatives.
-As part of his responsibilities, he managed the Earth Institute’s advisory project in São Tomé and Príncipe, working with Columbia Law School to coordinate the team’s work on extractive industries transparency, oil revenue management and development planning.
-He has over 15 years of experience as a project manager, operations specialist and researcher in the fields of sustainable development and investment, natural resource governance and extractive industries transparency.
-He has also worked with the Natural Resource Governance Institute, the Swiss Network for International Studies and the United Nations Development Program.
+In this capacity, he directs the Center's financial, administrative and business operations, while contributing to strategic planning, human resources, communications and project management.
+He joined the Center from the Earth Institute, where he managed a number of projects across several centers and initiatives, including an advisory project in São Tomé and Príncipe that focused on extractive industries transparency, oil revenue management and development planning, and urban development projects that focused on bamboo bicycles and solar lanterns.
+He has over 17 years of experience as a project manager, researcher and operations specialist in the fields of sustainable development and investment, natural resource governance and extractive industries transparency.
+He has also worked with the Natural Resource Governance Institute and the United Nations Development Program.
 He holds a Bachelor's degree from Cornell University and a Master's degree from Columbia University's School of International and Public Affairs.

 • Nora Mardirossian is a senior legal researcher at CCSI, leading projects on environmental sustainability and human rights in international business and finance.
 Prior to joining CCSI, they conducted research on responsible business conduct and advised multinational companies on their approaches to meeting international human rights expectations through work at Shift and Triponel Consulting.
 Nora also researched the role of institutional investors in driving ESG reporting at the Columbia Water Center and promoted accountability for environmental and human rights impacts in development finance at Accountability Counsel.
 They conducted legal research for UN Special Procedures mandates related to sustainable development and for the UN Office of the High Commissioner for Human Rights’ business and human rights team.
 They hold a Bachelor of Arts in Political Science from the University of California, Santa Barbara, and a Juris Doctor with a concentration in international law from University of California, Hastings College of the Law.
 They are admitted to the bar in California.